statikbe/laravel-mail-template-engine/README.md

 If your application is using Nova you can use [Nova Mail Editor](https://github.com/statikbe/laravel-nova-mail-editor): a tool for editing and creating mail templates.

 ### Calling the mail class
-In order to send mails you fill and send Mail classes.
-The filling references to providing the correct data for the variables of the class.
+In order to send mails you provide the content and recipient variables, and then send Mail object.
-The class will now look for any mail template in the database using this Mail class, build and send the mail.
+The mail object will now look for any mail template in the database using this Mail class, build it and send the mail.

 An example:
 ```php